wtplant/frontegg/README.md

         - [x] invite other users
         - [x] access audit logs
         - [ ] create m2m tokens https://portal.us.frontegg.com/development/authentication/m2m-tokens
     - [ ] ii.
 The user should only be able to log in with a Magic Link.
+(Look at FAQs for why magic code is working and not magic link)